How to Clean Your Curtains at Home | Rug Doctor

 To Dry

-To avoid shrinkage, avoid heat during the washing and drying process.
-If cleaning yourself then (if possible) keep the lining separate to the other side of the curtain during the drying process.
-Squeeze water out but do not wring.
-Do not tumble dry.
-Avoid using pegs to hang on the line.
-To avoid fading and to minimise wrinkling, the best practice is to hang curtains back on their hooks outside in the shade to dry.
+To prevent shrinkage, avoid heat during the washing and drying process.
+If you wash your curtains yourself, keep the lining separate from the other side of the curtain during the drying process if possible.
+Squeeze out excess water, but do not wring or tumble dry.
+Rather than hanging your clean curtains on the line with pegs, pop them back on their hooks and hang them outside in the shade until completely dry.

 Before Hanging

 Unlined curtains have no lining sewn in.
-Because of this they are hardier, and lower maintenance when it comes to washing (and also tend to stay cleaner as there are no added places for dust to get trapped in).
+Because of this, they are hardier and lower maintenance when it comes to washing.
+Plus, the fabric tends to stay cleaner as there are no added places for dust to get trapped.

 To Prepare

-Soak in cold water for 10-15 minutes prior to washing, and then give the curtains a gentle swish around for 30 – 60 seconds to loosen dirt from curtains making the washing process more efficient.
-Drain water and then begin the washing process.
+Soak unlined curtains in cold water for 10-15 minutes before washing, and then gently swish for 30-60 seconds to loosen any dirt.
+Drain the water and then begin the washing process.

 To Wash

-Hand-washing your unlined curtains: However, as previously mentioned, the least damaging way to wash curtains is to hand-wash them, and unlined curtains are no exception.
+As previously mentioned, the least damaging way to wash your curtains is by hand, and unlined curtains are no exception.
 Hand-wash in cold water with a mild detergent to minimise wear and tear.

-Steam clean your unlined curtains: Steam cleaning has the effect of using heat to dislodge dirt and dust, as well as mould.
-Depending on your steam cleaning tool, you may not even have to remove your curtains off the rail to clean them!
+Steam cleaning curtains uses heat to dislodge dirt, dust, and mould.
+Depending on your steam-cleaning tool, you may not even have to remove your curtains from the rail to clean them!

 To Dry